norecha/pokubot/README.md

 * Auto train troops(all troops)
 * Auto opponent finder matching gold, elixir, dark elixir criterias
 * Auto attack with different attack strategies
-* Attack with Barb King and use the ability.
-(I'm th8 and don't have AQ yet, once I get a picture it will be working too :) )
+* Attack with Barb King/Archer Queen and use the ability.
 * Or you can just use it to find opponents, be notified when there is a match, and attack manually.
 * Detect empty collectors
 * Disconnect detector.
 You cannot run game for more than 6 hours at a time, you will be disconnected after that for 5 min, it will reload you again.
 Or in case something goes wrong and bot dies, you will get disconnected from inactivity, and it will log you back in and start again.